 The report will be circulated in draft form to Standing Group members and a period of not less than five (5) Business Days given for comments thereon.
 Any unresolved comments made shall be reflected in the final report.

-The chairman or another member (nominated by the chairman) of the Standing Group shall attend the next CUSC Modifications Panel meeting following delivery of the report and may be invited to present the findings and/or answer the questions of Panel Members in respect thereof.
+The chair or another member (nominated by the chair) of the Standing Group shall attend the next CUSC Modifications Panel meeting following delivery of the report and may be invited to present the findings and/or answer the questions of Panel Members in respect thereof.
 Other members of the Standing Group may also attend such CUSC Modifications Panel meeting.

 Subject to the provisions of this Paragraph 8.21 and unless otherwise determined by the CUSC Modifications Panel, the Standing Group shall develop and adopt its own internal working procedures for the conduct of its business and shall provide a copy of such procedures to the Panel Secretary.
-Unless the CUSC Modifications Panel otherwise determines, meetings of each Standing Group shall be open to attendance by a representative of any CUSC Party, any BSC Party, the Citizens Advice, the Citizens Advice Scotland and any person invited by the chairman or any other member of that Standing Group, and the chairman or any other member of that Standing Group may invite any person to speak at such meetings.
+Unless the CUSC Modifications Panel otherwise determines, meetings of each Standing Group shall be open to attendance by a representative of any CUSC Party, any BSC Party, the Citizens Advice, the Citizens Advice Scotland and any person invited by the chair or any other member of that Standing Group, and the chair or any other member of that Standing Group may invite any person to speak at such meetings.

 THE CODE ADMINISTRATOR CONSULTATION